Spectrum offers several payment options for customers struggling to pay on time, including payment arrangements and bill extensions.

 When you have signed up for this arrangement, you will start receiving statements with the amount to pay.
 Keep paying the installments until you no longer owe a past-due balance.

-For a payment arrangement (assuming you have missed a bill or two already):
+Follow these instructions to set up a payment arrangement (assuming you have missed a bill or two already):

 - Log in to your online account.
 Confirm that you have missed a bill (or two).